-Peter H. Weiner heads the Environment and Energy practice of Paul Hastings.
+Peter H. Weiner founded the Environment and Energy practice of Paul Hastings.
 He splits his time between San Francisco, Los Angeles, and Sacramento.
 Mr. Weiner represents renewable energy companies, real estate developers, manufacturers, waste recyclers, and consumer products companies in federal, state, and local environmental, energy, and OSHA regulatory matters, litigation, and legislation.

 Environmental Law: Regulatory and Transactional issues: Mr. Weiner's broad environmental practice focuses on "brownfields" development, the California Environmental Quality Act and NEPA (environmental impact reports), land use, Superfund, the Clean Water Act, the Clean Air Act, hazardous waste management, species and wilderness protection, Proposition 65, and environmental insurance.
 As the former Special Assistant to the Governor (Jerry Brown) for Toxic Substances Control, Mr. Weiner has been involved in these areas for over 35 years.
 With respect to litigation in this area, he has successfully represented clients in Endangered Species Act, NEPA, CEQA, Superfund, and Proposition 65 litigation.
 He has also represented clients before regulatory agencies at every level of government.
 Additionally, Mr. Weiner has been involved with legislation surrounding environmental law and has achieved significant legislative victories and regulatory changes to promote renewable energy, brownfields development, and hazardous waste recycling.